divekit/divekit-docs/content/en/docs/cli/tests.md

 3. `checkErrorType` checks if the expected error type matches with the actual error type.

-4. `matchGeneratedFiles` checks if the found file paths match with the expected files and returns a slice of `MatchedFiles`.
-Each `MatchedFile` contains various information about a file, which is needed to check its correctness.
+4. `matchGeneratedFiles` checks if the found file paths match with the expected files and throws an error when there are any differences.

 5. `checkFileContent` checks if the content of the files is correct.